rubensworks/article-privacy-decentralized/content/background.md

 The LDN specification, which defines how messages can be sent between two agents as Linked Data, is used to enable pods to communicate with each other.
 Finally using WebID, everyone has a personal online identifier that they can use to _authenticate_ against a data pod.
 While, in turn WAC is used to specify rules that determine if agents and applications are _authorised_ to read, write, append, or control RDF files.

-The framework described in this paper discusses how Solid could be extended with efficient privacy-preserving federated query evaluation over many Solid data pods.
+The framework described in this paper discusses how Solid could be extended to enable efficient privacy-preserving federated query evaluation over many Solid data pods.

 ### Federated Query Processing